lilsycz/hsuan-in-tech/README.md

-# Jade · Interactive Web Demo Template
+# Hsuan · Interactive Web Demo Template

 A minimal, no-build HTML/CSS/JS template you can deploy **for free** on GitHub Pages (or Netlify/Vercel).